Housing privacy notice

 You have some specific rights in respect of your personal data.
 These may include some or all of the following rights to:

-- see what personal data about you Wycombe District Council holds at any time (subject to certain limitations, for example where third parties are identified);
+- see what personal data about you Buckinghamshire Council holds at any time (subject to certain limitations, for example where third parties are identified);

-- have Wycombe District Council correct any errors (if any) in the personal data it holds about you;
+- have Buckinghamshire Council correct any errors (if any) in the personal data it holds about you;

-- request your personal data is erased (though this right will not apply where Wycombe District Council is processing your personal data because it is necessary to comply with a legal obligation);
+- request your personal data is erased (though this right will not apply where Buckinghamshire Council is processing your personal data because it is necessary to comply with a legal obligation);

-- request that processing of your personal data is restricted (this will only apply in certain situations, for example where its accuracy is contested, where the processing is unlawful and you oppose its proposed erasure by Wycombe District Council, or where Wycombe District Council no longer needs to process the personal data, but it is required by you in connection with legal claims);
+- request that processing of your personal data is restricted (this will only apply in certain situations, for example where its accuracy is contested, where the processing is unlawful and you oppose its proposed erasure by Buckinghamshire Council, or where Buckinghamshire Council no longer needs to process the personal data, but it is required by you in connection with legal claims);

 If you wish to exercise any of your rights under data protection laws, please contact the Data Protection Officer details below.